Insert objects into an image using inpaint

 2. In the lower task panel, click Edit image.

-3. Click Upload to select your locally stored image to edit.
+3. Click Upload and select the image to edit.

 4. In the editing toolbar, click background_replaceExtract.